Ekaterina Alexandrova: 2016: WTA Tour debut, WTA 125 title

-2017: Top 100 debut
+2017: Top 100

 In the 2017 season, Alexandrova continued to be a constant presence on the WTA Tour but not achieving any major success.
 She received direct entry into the Australian Open main draw for the first time in her career, but lost to compatriot and 30th seed Ekaterina Makarova in the first round.

-She made her top-100 debut with consecutive title runs a $60k events Pingshan Open and Open de Seine-et-Marne.
-Making her first French Open main-draw appearance, she beat Kateřina Siniaková before falling short of eventual semifinalist and world No. 2, Karolína Plíšková, in three sets.
+She made her top 100 debut with consecutive title runs a 60k events Pingshan Open and Open de Seine-et-Marne.
+Making her first French Open main-draw appearance, she defeated Kateřina Siniaková before falling short to eventual semifinalist and world No. 2, Karolína Plíšková, in three sets.
 At the Wimbledon Championships, Alexandrova lost to eventual champion Garbiñe Muguruza in the first round.

-Alexandrova qualified for a Premier 5 tournament for the first time at the Rogers Cup, but lost to world No. 6 and eventual finalist, Caroline Wozniacki, in the second round.
-At the Open de Limoges, she lost in the quarterfinals to Antonia Lottner as the defending champion.
+In August, Alexandrova qualified for a Premier 5 tournament for the first time at the Rogers Cup and reached the second round, losing to world No. 6 and eventual runner-up Caroline Wozniacki.
+At the US Open, she lost to 18th seed Caroline Garcia in the second round.

+In November, Alexandrova returned to the Open de Limoges as the defending champion and lost in the quarterfinals to eventual runner-up Antonia Lottner.

-2018: Maiden WTA final
+2018: Maiden WTA Tour final

-Alexandrova enjoyed a breakthrough season on the WTA Tour in the year.
+Alexandrova enjoyed a breakthrough season on the WTA Tour in 2018.

-At the Australian Open, she was beaten by fellow hard-hitting Madison Keys in the second round, winning just one game in the process.
+At the Australian Open, she was beaten by fellow hard hitting Madison Keys in the second round, winning just one game in the process.

 After some mediocre results, Alexandrova fell out of the top 100.
-However, she managed to make the semifinals of $100k events, the Slovak Open and Ilkley Trophy.
-Alongside a run to the final of the $100k event, the Hungarian Open, she returned to the top 100 after a brief period.
+However, she managed to make the semifinals of 100k events, the Empire Slovak Open and Ilkley Trophy.
+Alongside a run to the final of the 100k event, the Hungarian Pro Ladies Open, she returned to the top 100.

-She made her first WTA quarterfinal at the Korea Open, clinching her first top-10 victory over world No. 10, Jeļena Ostapenko, in straight sets.
-Alexandrova made an astonishing run at another international tournament, now in Linz, Austria, reaching the final of a WTA tournament for the first time.
-Sailing through the qualifying rounds with the loss of just four games, Alexandrova beat compatriot Anastasia Pavlyuchenkova in straight sets to reach her first WTA semifinal.
-There, she recovered from a bagel to beat former top-10 player Andrea Petkovic and booked her spot in the final.
-However, she was defeated by Camila Giorgi in straight sets, but nonetheless made her return to the top 100 with her fantastic run.
+In September, she reached her first WTA Tour quarterfinal at the Korea Open, clinching her first top-10 victory over world No. 10, Jeļena Ostapenko, in straight sets.
+The following month, Alexandrova made an astonishing run at another WTA International tournament, the Linz Open, qualifying for the main draw and reaching her first WTA final.
+Sailing through the qualifying rounds with the loss of just four games, Alexandrova defeated compatriot Anastasia Pavlyuchenkova in straight sets to reach her first WTA semifinal.
+There, she recovered from a bagel in the first set and defeated former top-10 player Andrea Petkovic.
+In the final, she lost to Camila Giorgi in straight sets, but nonetheless returned to the top 100.

-She ended the season by tradition at the Open de Limoges, winning the title for the second time in her career after beating Evgeniya Rodina in straight sets.
-This victory solidified her place in the top 100, finding herself at the 73rd spot of the rankings after the tournament.
+She ended the season by tradition at Limoges, winning the title for the second time in her career, after beating Evgeniya Rodina in straight sets.
+This victory solidified her place in the top 100, finding herself at World No. 73 after the tournament.